 And fall gardening is another whole adventure.
 It is possible to extend your yield of many leafy greens, root crops and cabbage family crops right up to and even past your first frost date in the fall, if you plan ahead (...way ahead).
 Check out the fall gardening article.

-Organic vegetable gardening can become an integral part of one's life, binding a person to the natural world of which they are a part, but from which feel apart.
+Organic vegetable gardening can become an integral part of one's life, binding a person to the natural world of which they are a part, but from which most peoplefeel apart.
 I love my computer, but I am not a machine, and need regular immersion in the natural world to recharge the natural cycles of my physical self.

 Some folks run on the beach, some hike on the trails, some sit on a park bench and feed the pigeons.
 I like to work in a symbiotic relationship with nature in my garden, to bring that essence into my life, my kitchen and my body.
 I hope you will find vegetable gardening as rewarding as I do.
-(And I also love running on the beach, hiking on the trails, and feeding the pigeons in the park... ) ;-)
+(But I also love running on the beach, hiking on the trails, and feeding the pigeons in the park... ) ;-)